matoupi-2/EPITECH_Workshop_Neo4j/README.md

 # Step 6 : You shall not passed this step !

-import the lord of the rings csv files to Neo4j and feel free to make your own queries in order to manipulate the graph :)
+Clear the current database and import the lord of the rings csv files to Neo4j and feel free to make your own queries in order to manipulate the graph :)